πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 convolve3(w, h, src, dst, blur);

-Don't do it in-place: writing to the same buffer you read from corrupts the result.
+Don't do it in-place: writing to the same buffer you're reading from corrupts the result.
 Keep src and dst separate.

 Sobel edge detection

-Compute horizontal and vertical gradients with two kernels and take their magnitude.
+Compute horizontal and vertical gradients with two kernels, then take the magnitude.

 Sobel Gx / Gy kernels